bbmkastan/kastan-6253-a5/README.md

 ---
 1. Simply type in the search bar the text you are searching for and the application will search for any text in the table that matches.

-#Note: it will search all three colums in the the table.
+#Note: it will search all three colums in the table.

 ### Saving
 ---